bboll/Challenges-Tests/C++/Input Parsing/README.md

 #### oddoreven.cpp:

 Takes a number input and outputs whether it is even or odd.
 I seem to remember the restrictions being only one line for the function leaving bitwise operations as the solution.
 I'm not sure this will compile with the way cast the input to an integer.
 I remember there being a restriction on not using outside libraries or streams as being the cause of intrigue.

+___

+#### steg.cpp:

+I recall this being one being a program that had to parse the input into a coded message and deriving the algorithm from expected output examples.
+Short for steganography.

+___

+#### steg_final.cpp:

+I remember that the **steg.cpp** program I submitted for a grade at the end of class didn't quite pass for every single test case and so this was the final draft I completed later that night that finally passed all of them.
+More of a pride thing.